-On at: AM/PM, the Water System began investigating an incident that may aff fect local water quality.
-The incident involves the following si ituation at this location: e at this time.
-As always, if water syste abnormal odors, colors, sheen, etc. - t , , At this time there is no need for cond ern if you have consumed or used the water.
-Regular updates will be provided investigation.
-Again, there are no res about this Announcement as water strictions on water use at this time. system staff continue their State Water System ID# Date Distributed:
+On at : AM/PM, the Water System began investigating an incident that may affect local water quality.

+The incident involves the following situation at this location:

+There are no restrictions on water use at this time.
+As always, if water system customers notice anything unusual about their water - such as abnormal odors, colors, sheen, etc. - they should contact the water system at .

+At this time there is no need for concern if you have consumed or used the water.

+Regular updates will be provided about this Announcement as water system staff continue their investigation.
+Again, there are no restrictions on water use at this time.